ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/indexes/javaScript-indexes.dotnet.markdown

 ---

 {NOTE: }

 * This feature was created for users who want to create a static index and prefer JavaScript over C#.

 * JavaScript indexes can be defined with a User/Read-Write certificate, whereas C# static indexes require User/Admin certificate or higher.

-  To prevent the creation of nonessential, resource taxing indexes, you can configure JavaScript index creation with **Admin only privileges** by setting
+* To ensure that only database admins can create JavaScript indexes, you can configure JavaScript index creation with **Admin only privileges** by setting [Indexing.Static.RequireAdminToDeployJavaScriptIndexes](../server/configuration/indexing-configuration#indexing.static.requireadmintodeployjavascriptindexes) configuration to `true`.
-  [Indexing.Static.RequireAdminToDeployJavaScriptIndexes](../server/configuration/indexing-configuration#indexing.static.requireadmintodeployjavascriptindexes)
-  configuration to `true`.

-* All other capabilities and features are the same as C# indexes.
+* All other capabilities and features of RavenDB JavaScript indexes are the same as in RavenDB [C# indexes](../indexes/indexing-basics).

 * In this page:
   * [Creating  JavaScript index](../indexes/javascript-indexes#creating--javascript-index)